MiltonGreat/Financial-Risk/README.md

 # Financial Risk for Loan Approval

+### Problem Statement

+Lending institutions need reliable credit scoring models to assess borrower risk and minimize loan defaults.

+### Solution Approach

+Data: Historical loan datasets with features like income, debt-to-income ratio, credit history, and loan amount.

+Methods:

+- Preprocessed data to handle missing values and outliers.
+- Built classification models (Logistic Regression, Random Forest) to predict loan defaults.
+- Performed feature selection to identify key predictors, such as credit score and debt-to-income ratio.
+- Addressed class imbalance using oversampling and cost-sensitive learning.
+- Tools: Python (Scikit-learn, pandas, Matplotlib).

+### Results

+- Achieved an accuracy of 87% and an F1-score of 0.85 for default prediction.
+- Identified debt-to-income ratio as the strongest predictor of default risk.

+### Key Insights

+- Credit scoring models built on borrower data can improve lending decisions and minimize risks.
+- Feature selection enhances interpretability and model performance.

+### Future Directions

+- Integrate alternative data sources (e.g., social media behavior, utility bill payments) for fairer credit assessments.
+- Deploy the model as an API to automate credit scoring for lenders.

 ### Overview

 The aim of this project is to analyze and predict loan approvals while assessing financial risks associated with borrowers.
 This involves creating a classification model that predicts whether a loan will be approved (binary classification).